codiechanel/my-knowledge-base/why-css-in-js.md

 If you want to decorate it, sure you can use another css file.
 But with complex components that have nested child components, how you are going to style the child components?

-Since React is actually an html to js technology, i think it follows that we should adopt this to css as well.
+Since React is actually an html to js technology, i think it follows that we should adopt this approach to css as well.